lombardpress/lombardpress-schema/docs/critical.md

   </rdg>
 </app>
 ```

 and it is suggested that this should render as:

 >Filii et] *add. s.l* V

 But what if the correction was 'Filium etiam'?
-In such a case, we have not only a correction, but a "correction that varies."
+Here we have not only a correction, but a "correction that varies."
 In such a case, we would expect that correction to be recorded as follows:

 ```xml
 <app>